Mushtarak-Web-School/Mushtarak-Web-School/shell-scripts.md

 ## Variables

 Variables are named memory locations.\
-In shell any variable is string.
+In shell any variable is a string.

 To declear a variable